Par For Cinderella Excerpt

 She tried again.
 First the left eye, then the right.
 Just a crack.

 Beautiful blond-streaked hair, a touch too long.
 A large strong hand gripped hers.
-Broad, way broad shoulders, and then . . . those same sneaky chocolate-brown puppy-dog eyes.
-They had made her throat go dry on the boat.
-No mischief in them, now.
-Worry?
+Broad—way broad—shoulders, and then . . .
+She recognized those same sneaky, chocolate-brown puppy-dog eyes.
+The eyes that had made her throat go dry back at the boat.
+No mischief in them now.
+Was that worry?
 Concern?

 His big hand squeezed again.
 “Glad you’re back.”
 His voice sounded gentle.
 Secure like his hand.
 “How’re you doing?”